geonetwork/doc/source/administrator-guide/configuring-the-catalog/csw-configuration.rst

 * *Record to use for GetCapabilities*: The capabilities document is created using the record selected here.

 * *Inserted metadata is public*: By default, metadata inserted with the CSW Harvest and CSW Transaction operations is not publicly viewable.
 A user with the appropriate access rights could do this after the CSW Harvest and CSW Transaction operations, but this is not always convenient.
-If this option is checked all metatada inserted using the CSW Harvest and CSW Transaction operations will be publicly viewable.
+If this option is checked all metadata inserted using the CSW Harvest and CSW Transaction operations will be publicly viewable.

 * *Create element if it does not exist when using XPath in CSW transaction.*: If not checked, only existing elements can be updated.